Phone: (860) 350-0183

 Phone number: (860) 350-0189

 A Connecticut native, Bill grew up in New Haven and graduated from James Hillhouse High School, the city’s oldest public high school, known for its close association with Yale University.
 (Fun fact: the school’s notable alumni include Vincent Scully, a Sterling Professor of the History of Art in Architecture at Yale, jazz clarinetist and bandleader Artie Shaw, and actor Ernest Borgnine.)
 Curren went on to receive a bachelor’s degree in history from Trinity College, where he also played football and lacrosse.
 From 1978 to 1990, he lived and worked in New York City as a producer and director for documentary and feature films, short films and TV commercials.
-Prior to joining The Gunnery, he served as Associate Director of Annual Giving/Athletics at Trinity College.
+Prior to joining FGS, he served as Associate Director of Annual Giving/Athletics at Trinity College.
 He also volunteered his time as a youth sports coach, organizer and President of Shepaug Valley Little League from 2000‒2006.
-In his current role as Associate Director of The Gunnery Fund, Curren manages philanthropic efforts with alumni stakeholders and volunteers for all classes prior to 1989 that are not in their reunion year.
+In his current role as Associate Director of The 1850 Fund, Curren manages philanthropic efforts with alumni stakeholders and volunteers for all classes prior to 1989 that are not in their reunion year.
 In his free time, he likes to read, cook, watch movies and theater performances, and spend time outdoors.
 He enjoys reading historical texts, novels, fiction and nonfiction, with a particular interest in ancient Greek and Roman history.
 He and his wife, Dariel, live in Roxbury with their dogs, Remy and Lilli.
 They have two adult children, Jamie, who lives in Roxbury, and Eleanor, who lives in New York City.